Coconut flour vs. almond flour—which one is better?

 You can also combine both flours to get the right balance of texture and taste.
 This Keto Coconut Pecan Cake calls for almond flour and small amounts of coconut flour to achieve a moist but light bake.

 You can substitute coconut flour with almond flour or vice versa.
-One cup of almond flour is the equivalent of ¼ cup of coconut flour.
+One cup of almond flour is the equivalent of 1/4 cup (32 grams) of coconut flour.

-Almond flour can be used for many keto bomb recipes like Keto Cinnamon Roll Fat Bombs or Keto Speckled Gingerbread Fat Bombs.
+Almond flour can be used for many keto bomb recipes, such as Keto Cinnamon Roll Fat Bombs or Keto Speckled Gingerbread Fat Bombs.
 Because of almond flour’s delicate texture, it’s easy to overeat these delicious keto bombs—you want to avoid snacking on them or eating too many.

 Key takeaways